Chain of Summaries: Summarization Through Iterative Questioning: Related Work

 \section{Related Work}

 Text summarization has seen advances from both abstractive and extractive single-pass methods.
-Abstractive models include PEGASUS~\cite{10.1016/j.neucom.2024.128280, zhang2023benchmarkinglargelanguagemodels}, with its sentence-reconstruction pre-training, and BRIO~\cite{Gambhir2017}, which improves candidate summary ranking.
-In extractive summarization, recent work like DiffuSum~\cite{zhang-etal-2023-diffusum} uses diffusion models to match summary representations with source sentences. summarization via Large Language Models is becoming more and more popular, but often suffers from the "middle curse"~\cite{ravaut-etal-2024-context, liu2023lostmiddlelanguagemodels}, a strong positional bias where models struggle to utilize information from the middle of long contexts.
+Abstractive models include PEGASUS~\cite{10.1016/j.neucom.2024.128280,zhang2023benchmarkinglargelanguagemodels}, with its sentence-reconstruction pre-training, and BRIO~\cite{Gambhir2017}, which improves candidate summary ranking.
+In extractive summarization, recent work like DiffuSum~\cite{zhang-etal-2023-diffusum} uses diffusion models to match summary representations with source sentences.
+Summarization via large language models is becoming increasingly popular, but often suffers from the "middle curse"~\cite{ravaut-etal-2024-context,liu2023lostmiddlelanguagemodels}, a strong positional bias where models struggle to utilize information from the middle of long contexts.

 Recent work has focused on improving LLM-retrieval integration through two main approaches.
 The first treats LLMs as black boxes while refining retrieved context: Replug \cite{shi-etal-2024-replug} uses perplexity scores to train the retriever, Fit-Rag \cite{10.1145/3676957} employs bi-label scoring for relevance and LLM preferences, and Recomp \cite{xu2023recompimprovingretrievalaugmentedlms} compresses documents to reduce noise.
-The second approach fine-tunes LLMs for better knowledge integration.
-Atlas \cite{10.5555/3648699.3648950} jointly pre-trains retriever and generator, while Raven \cite{huang2024ravenincontextlearningretrievalaugmented} introduces Fusion-in-Context Learning.
-Ra-Dit \cite{lin2024raditretrievalaugmenteddualinstruction} proposes dual instruction tuning, ChatQA \cite{liu2024chatqasurpassinggpt4conversational} uses two-stage instruction tuning, and Rankrag \cite{10.5555/3737916.3741766} unifies ranking and generation in a single model.
-Genki \cite{shen2025genkienhancingopendomainquestion} integrates knowledge directly into model parameters via fine-tuning.
-To address limitations of single-pass generation, iterative refinement approaches have emerged.
-SELF-REFINE~\cite{10.5555/3666122.3668141} enables LLMs to generate, critique, and revise their outputs, while SummIt~\cite{zhang2023summit} combines summarization with self-evaluation to improve faithfulness without supervised training.
-SuRe~\cite{kim2024sure} generates multiple answer summaries and uses the summarization process itself as a verification mechanism.
-Building on these advances, our work introduces a question-guided iterative framework that explicitly optimizes for information density by ensuring summaries can answer the most important questions about the source text, bridging QA-based evaluation with retrieval-augmented generation and iterative refinement.